-The annual pension amounts to two percent of a member's average final compensation for each of the first 25 years of benefit service, plus one and one-half percent of a member's average final compensation for each of the next 15 years of benefit service, reduced by one and one-quarter percent of the member's primary Social Security benefit for each year of benefit services to a maximum of 40 years, provided that no more than one-half of the member's primary Social Security benefit is used for such reduction.
+The annual pension amounts to 2 percent of a member's average final compensation for each of the first 25 years of benefit service, plus 1.5 percent of a member's average final compensation for each of the next 15 years of benefit service, reduced by 1.25 percent of the member's primary Social Security benefit for each year of benefit services to a maximum of 40 years, provided that no more than one-half of the member's primary Social Security benefit is used for such reduction.
 A member's average final compensation (including salary plus approved bonus payments) is defined under the Plan as the total of (1) a member's average annual base salary for the five calendar years of the last 120 consecutive calendar months of eligibility service affording the highest such average plus (2) a member's average annual compensation not including base salary for the five calendar years of the member's last 120 consecutive calendar months of eligibility service affording the highest such average.
-For the executives named in the Table on page 17, final compensation for purposes of pension calculations consists of salary and bonus payments as set forth in such Table.
+For the executives named in the Table on page 18, final compensation for purposes of pension calculations consists of salary and bonus payments as set forth in such Table.
 The Plan also provides for undiscounted early retirement pensions for members who retire at or after age 60 following completion of 15 years of eligibility service.
 A member is vested in benefits accrued under the Plan upon completion of five years of eligibility service.

-Applicable Federal legislation limits the amount of benefits that can be paid and the compensation which may be recognized under a tax-qualified retirement plan.
+Applicable Federal legislation limits the amount of benefits that can be paid and the compensation that may be recognized under a tax-qualified retirement plan.
 In order to provide benefits at retirement that cannot be paid from the qualified Retirement Plan, Rayonier has adopted the Excess Plan to meet the retirement needs of this small segment of its salaried employee population affected by the limiting Federal legislation.
-Where applicable, retirement benefits earned under the former ITT excess plan have been carried forward to Rayonier and have been incorporated in the Excess Plan.
+Where applicable, retirement benefits earned under a similar excess plan maintained by ITT have been carried forward to Rayonier and have been incorporated in the Excess Plan.
 The practical effect of the Excess Plan is to continue calculation of benefits after retirement to all employees on a uniform basis.

-Credited years of service as of March 10, 1998 are as follows: Ronald M. Gross, 20.0 years; W. Lee Nutter, 30.7 years; William S. Berry, 17.8 years; Gerald J. Pollack, 15.8 years; and John P. O Grady, 22.3 years.
+Credited years of service as of March 1, 1999, are as follows: W. Lee Nutter, 31.7 years; William S. Berry, 18.8 years; Gerald J. Pollack, 16.8 years; and John P. O'Grady, 23.3 years.
+Ronald M. Gross retired effective December 31, 1998, with 20.8 years service.